Vyral/nate-martinez-recruiting/_posts/2018-11-15-why-doing-the-right-thing-is-a-must-for-realtors.md

 <p style="text-align: center;"><em>Are you following your ethical responsibility as a Realtor to do the right thing?
 Today, we’ll discuss why this is important and what it entails.</em></p>

 Over the past few months, ethical concerns have been top-of-mind for Phoenix buyers, sellers, and homeowners.
-As a Realtor, myself, **I have noticed the rise of a few problematic trends within the industry.&nbsp;**
+As a Realtor myself, **I have noticed the rise of a few problematic trends within the industry.&nbsp;**

 First, there’s the matter of how showings are conducted.
 There is a set of instructions real estate professionals are supposed to follow when showing properties.
 Lately, many Realtors are ignoring these guidelines.
 This must change.
 Following the showing instructions will improve the process for everyone involved.
 Ignoring these guidelines, meanwhile, can engender feelings of ill will.
 Remember: You aren’t the only person who your actions affect.&nbsp;